JalexDooo/NASBrainSeg/README.md

 # Feature Block Topology Search Based on Differentiable Neural Architecture Search for Multimodal MRI Brain Tumor Segmentation

-This repository is the work of "AFeature Block Topology Search Based on Differentiable Neural Architecture Search for Multimodal MRI Brain Tumor Segmentation" based on **pytorch** implementation.
+This repository is the work of "Feature Block Topology Search Based on Differentiable Neural Architecture Search for Multimodal MRI Brain Tumor Segmentation" based on **pytorch** implementation.

 ## Requirements